Master’s in Social Work (MSW) Degree Programs Guide

 There are numerous social work career paths available to graduates of accredited MSW programs, which means that not only will you be able to choose an area of interest now, but there will also be possibilities later in your career.
 For example, depending on your interests, you could become a:

-The Bureau of Labor Statistics estimates that between 2020-2030, the job outlook for social workers is projected to grow by 12%.
-Salaries for social workers vary according to location and type of job.
-Median pay for all social workers in 2020 was $51,760 annually.
+The Bureau of Labor Statistics (BLS, May 2024) estimates that between 2024-2034, the job outlook for social workers is projected to grow by 6%.
+Salaries for social workers vary by location and job type.
+Median pay for all social workers in 2024 was $61,330 annually.

 However, social workers with an MSW can also become professors, directors of employee assistance programs, policy analysts, researchers or directors of corporate social responsibility, all of which have the potential for higher salary levels.